-4) If a client, after booking onto a trip and paying a deposit and/or full payment, would like to change onto an alternative trip, an additional administration fee of £50 is charged.
+4) If a client, after booking onto a trip and paying a deposit and/or full payment, would like to change onto an alternative trip, an administration fee of £50 per person is charged as well as any non-refundable payments that Wilderness Scotland has made.
 If the trip originally booked starts within 8 weeks of the request to change trips being made, any such change may be treated as a cancellation by the client, in which case the cancellation conditions in section 2 will apply.

 5) Any information provided by Wilderness Scotland on such matters as climate, travel, clothing, special equipment etc. is given in good faith but without responsibility on the part of Wilderness Scotland.